 - 1 Measured on a normally-loaded floor of any bedroom or living room.
-For this purpose, eligible dwellings include dwelling houses, residential institutions, hotels, and residential hostels. - 2 Measured on a normally-loaded floor of areas where people normally work.
+For this purpose, eligible dwellings include dwelling houses, residential institutions, hotels, and residential hostels - 2 Measured on a normally-loaded floor of areas where people normally work.
 This category of receiver will include all areas where clerical work, meetings and consultations are regularly carried out e.g. Doctors' surgeries, day-care centres but not shop floors of industrial premises. - 3 Measured on a normally-loaded floor of areas where people normally work.
-Commercial premises include retail and wholesale shops. - 5.6.5 To protect against building damage the threshold for peak particle velocity generated by continuous construction of the Project will be 5 millimetres/second measured at the foundations of the property closest to the operations being carried out.
-Where construction work is intermittent, the threshold for peak particle velocity generated will be 10 millimetres/second. - 5.6.6 Where the contractor requires working outside the above threshold levels set in paragraphs 5.6.4 and 5.6.5, the contractor will apply to the relevant local authority for consent in accordance with Section 61 of the Control of Pollution Act 1974 in advance of the works taking place.
-Vibration levels which exceed the thresholds above are anticipated to be acceptable in terms of any consent application subject to the contractor demonstrating that best practicable means have been used, or will be used, to control or limit vibration during construction and compliance with the requirements of paragraph 5.6.8 below. - 5.6.7 To protect rail assets from damage induced by vibration, the contractor will consult with Network Rail regarding vibration limits, monitoring and notification requirements for construction works. - 5.6.8 The contractor will undertake surveys of buildings adjacent to the works as described in Section 5.2 of this CoCP.
+Commercial premises include retail and wholesale shops. - 5.7.5 The contractor will note that potential vibration impacts on buildings are a concern to adjacent communities.
+To protect against building damage the threshold for peak particle velocity generated by continuous construction of the Project will be 5 millimetres/second measured at the foundations of the property closest to the operations being carried out.
+Where construction work is intermittent, the threshold for peak particle velocity generated will be 10 millimetres/second. - 5.7.6 The thresholds in paragraphs 5.7.4 and 5.7.5 above define vibration magnitudes within which the Employer's Representative will be primarily responsible for administering the vibration management systems defined in this CoCP.
+The Employer's Representative will ensure that this management involves consultation with, and is in full view of, the Noise Liaison Group. - 5.7.7 Where the contractor requires working outside the above threshold levels set in paragraphs 5.7.4 and 5.7.5, the contractor will apply to the relevant local authority for consent in accordance with Section 61 of the Control of Pollution Act 1974 in advance of the works taking place.
+Vibration levels which exceed the thresholds above are anticipated to be acceptable in terms of any consent application subject to the contractor demonstrating, through consultation with the Noise Liaison Group, that best practicable means have been used, or will be used, to control or limit vibration during construction and compliance with the requirements of paragraph 5.7.9 below.

+- 5.7.8 To protect rail assets from damage induced by vibration, the contractor will consult with Network Rail regarding vibration limits, monitoring and notification requirements for construction works. - 5.7.9 The contractor will undertake surveys of buildings adjacent to the works as described in Section 5.2 of this CoCP.
 The contractor will notify and consult with the Employer's Representative and the relevant local authority regarding any works predicted to generate peak component particle velocities above 10 millimetres/ second.
 Where it is agreed that there is no reasonable or practicable means to reduce predicted or measured vibration then the contractor will agree with the Employer's Representative and local authority monitoring for vibration and strain induced in the building during the works.
 The contractor will also seek to agree with occupiers of properties any additional reasonable and practicable mitigation to be provided for occupants.
-For residential properties this may be linked to the discretionary measures available under the Land Compensation (Scotland) Act 1973 as described in paragraph 5.2.10.

-5.6.9 The contractor will consider in the risk assessment described in Section 5.2 of this CoCP buildings within which activities may be undertaken which are especially sensitive to vibration.
+For residential properties this may be linked to the discretionary measures available under the Land Compensation (Scotland) Act 1973 as described in paragraph 5.2.14. - 5.7.10 The contractor will consider in the risk assessment described in Section 5.2 of this CoCP buildings within which activities may be undertaken which are especially sensitive to vibration.
 The contractor will identify these properties in the Noise and Vibration Management Plan and appropriate construction methodologies, vibration limits, protective measures, survey and monitoring requirements for any relevant vibration sensitive buildings will be developed.